Table of Contents

 Body

 This forms the volume of the persuasion.
-It includes an argument along with at least three evidence supporting each argument.
+It includes an argument along with at least three shreds of evidence supporting each argument.

 In this segment, the writer tries to prove his thesis by providing examples.
 Here you will get all the information of the article.

 The conclusion of the essay should repeat the main points.
 It should never introduce new ideas or things not discussed in the body of the paper.
-It is the only element which justifies your thesis.
-In addition to this, the writer may use some strong point to convince the readers.
+It is the only element that justifies your thesis.
+In addition to this, the writer may use some strong points to convince the readers.

-As a result, it is the only element which justifies your thesis.
-In addition to this, the writer may use some strong point to convince the readers.
+As a result, it is the only element that validates your thesis.
+In addition to this, the writer may use some strong points to convince the readers.

-The persuasive writing technique plays an important role for a writer.
-He can use a variety of techniques to persuade their readers.
+The persuasive writing technique plays an important role for any writer.
+He/she can use a variety of techniques to persuade their readers.

-While reading or writing a topic, the persuasion should reflect in the article.
+- While reading or writing a topic, the persuasion should be reflected in the article.
 Most noteworthy is the use of persuasive writing techniques in the essay.

-Here are the examples of persuasive writing techniques, which will help you understand it more deeply.
+Here are examples of persuasive writing techniques that will help you understand it more deeply:

 1. Attacks